snapplelevi/langston-thresholding/README.md

        - If you have **homebrew** installed, you could run `brew install cmake` and ensure **cmake** is on your path.
        - This package was developed with CMake version = 3.27 if you aren't sure which version to install.
 As of July 31, 2024, the most recent Cmake version is 3.30.

-## Installing the thresholding package
+## Installing the ThresholdTuner package
-Currently, there are two options for installing the `thresholding` package.
+Currently, there are two options for installing the `ThresholdTuner` package.
 The first (1) method outlined below is most recommended as of July 2024.
 After the package gets published to CRAN, this option will be removed as the recommended installation method.
 1. **Install from devtools()** - ***RECOMMENDED***

    Use the following command in an R window if you have the `devtools` package installed already: